Skip to main content

 Step 2: Download the Docker bundle via install.sh

-This script creates a causely-docker/ directory, downloads docker-compose.yaml, config files under configs/, and an environment file at env/.env.
+This script creates a causely-docker/ directory, downloads docker-compose.yaml, config files, and a .env file.

 Step 3: Edit environment variables